zagui440s/personalCP/6Django/Day2/part-I/Intro-Validators-and-Tests/README.md

     name = models.CharField(max_length=200, blank=False, null=False)
     # Adding both the min and vax value will ensure Pokemon could only go from levels 1-100
     level = models.IntegerField(default=1, validators=[v.MinValueValidator(1), v.MaxValueValidator(100)])
-    # Under the hood DateField is already running a regex funciton to ensure
+    # Under the hood DateField is already running a regex function to ensure
     # input is matching the correct date format of "YYYY-MM-DD"
     date_encountered = models.DateField(default="2008-01-01")
-    # Under the hood DateField is already running a regex funciton to ensure
+    # Under the hood DateField is already running a regex function to ensure
     # input is matching the correct date format of "YYYY-MM-DD HH:MM[:ss[.uuuuuu]][TZ]"
     date_captured = models.DateTimeField(default=timezone.now)
     # We don't want a pokemon's description to either be too long or too short so